 As touched upon earlier in this post, leaving the engine of the car running when you nap is not a sound idea.
 This is because the fumes can cause you to asphyxiate.
 To combat this, do not leave your engine running while you nap, regardless of how hot or cold it is outside.
 Additionally, open a window a little in fitting weather to improve the airflow in the car.

 If you nap in a shady place, ill-intentioned people can prey on your sleep to steal your car or belongings.
 Countermeasures would always be necessary.
 Park in a safe place and lock all your doors.
 Apparently, if you nap at your workplace for example, this is not much to worry about.

 - However, curious people can still see you immobile in a car randomly during the day.
 This may be a little awkward and inconvenient.

 - Still, if they are extra helpful, they can even wake you up to make sure you are safe.

 - While that is good will, more than likely you will not be able to fall back asleep.
 As a result, you nap will be in ruins.
 To prevent this, stick a large note that says you are sleeping.
 An example of what to write is:

 “I am sleeping between xx:xx and yy:yy.
 Please do NOT wake me up at this time.
 Curious?
 Visit https://polyphasic.net“

 Where to park

-The ideal parking spot is somewhere shady, with a short travel distance that is also in a secure location.
+- The ideal parking spot is somewhere shady with a short travel distance and is a safe location.
 Remember, it is better to skip a nap or move it than to be in harm’s way to catch it on time.